pcjtse/trading-view-mcp/README.md

    ```
    cp config.env .env
    ```
-   Edit the `.env` file to add your API keys.
+   Edit the `.env` file to add your API keys and adjust MCP settings.

 4. Start the server:
    ```